A washing machine control panel

-Following your clothing’s care tag and understanding your washer’s laundry symbols is the best way to choose washing machine settings and dryer cycles, keeping in mind that cycles may vary for between front load and top load washers.
-Take the guesswork out of caring for different fabrics with this guide to washer and dryer settings.
+Following your clothing’s care tag and understanding your appliance’s laundry symbols is a good way to choose washing machine settings and dryer cycles, keeping in mind that cycles may vary between front load and top load washers.

 1. Normal cycle